-The General Data Protection Regulation (“GDPR”) will enter into force on the 25 May 2018 and is regarded as the most significant change to the European data protection landscape in twenty years.
+The General Data Protection Regulation (“GDPR”) came into force on the 25 May 2018 and is regarded as the most significant change to the European data protection landscape in twenty years.

-The GDPR will regulate the processing of personal data inside the EU and of EU residents.
+The GDPR regulates the processing of personal data inside the EU and of EU residents.
 As a result, it is likely to impact most EU organisations and various business units including HR, marketing, sales, product development, digital strategy, consumer transactions, tracking, profiling and IT to name a few.

-The GDPR will enter into force as a European Regulation meaning that it will apply directly in all EU Member States from May 2018 without the need for implementing legislation.
+The GDPR is a European Regulation meaning that it will apply directly in all EU Member States from May 2018 without the need for implementing legislation.
 The GDPR will replace EU and national data protection legislation.
 In Ireland, the GDPR will replace the 1995 Data Protection Directive, which is the EU legislation on which the primary Irish data protection legislation, the Data Protection Acts 1988 and 2003 (as amended), is based.

 |EU Representative||Organisations that are not established within the EU but which are subject to the GDPR will be required to appoint an EU representative to act as a point of contact with data protection authorities.|